libpd/libpd/README.md

 ### samples

-Contains small sample programs and tests in the various supported langauges.
+Contains small sample programs and tests in the various supported languages.

 Xcode Project
 -------------